 Its technical partner is “Radios Sans Frontières” (Radio Without Borders), a French association which funds and trains independent radios in developing countries.
-Founded in 2003, RSF has been and remains active in Mali, in Cameroon, in Madagascar, in Nicaragua, in DRC and in Afghanistan.
+Founded in 2003, RSF has been and remains active in Mali, in Cameroon, in Madagascar, in Nicaragua, in Congo and in Afghanistan.

 Since December 2017, we extended our broadcasting capacity to Dohuk and the North of Nineveh plain thanks to the support of the “Centre de crise et de soutien” (Crisis and Relief Center) of the French Ministry of Europe and Foreign Affairs.
 As a part of its post-crisis stabilization activities, the Center funded the initial investment and committed to supports the related costs for the two first years.

 In Iraq, Radio Al-Salam is hosted by the Babylon Media group.
 Founded in 1998 and established in 2005 in Ankawa, Erbil, this company produces TV shows, organizes events and has its own entertainment radio, Babylon FM.